rachelwhaley/rachelwhaley.github.io/content/docs/excel-week1.md

 3. Hit Enter.
 You should see a single number
 4. Format the label cell and result cell as desired.
 One option is to select both and choose "Format as Table" from the ribbon, then select your preferred color style

+### Summary formulas with logic
+Next we'll add a summary formulas that use conditional logic to determine which data to summarize.

+Add a cell between the logo and the table that will sum up the runtime of only the content that you've watched.
+1. Type a label in one cell, something like `My Viewing Time`
+2. In the cell below, use the formula `=SUMIF` which takes 3 arguments in this order:
+    * The column with the value we want to check whether something is true before we count that row into our total sum (in this case, the `Have I Seen It?` column)
+    * The actual value that we want to match that column against (in this case, should be `"Yes"` or something similar, needs to exactly match however you spelled/capitalized this in the data validation step)
+    * The column with the values we should sum up for the rows where the condition is true (in this case, the `runtime` column)
+3. Select both cells and choose Format as Table, then choose your preferred style

+**Bonus**: For extra practice, add another summary that will count the number of pieces of content you've seen, using the function `COUNTIF`

 ## Combining formulas

 Formulas get really powerful when you combine them!
 You can replace any argument in a formula with, you guessed it, another formula.

+As we keep trying out new functions, you'll need to start looking for yourself to see which inputs each function needs.
+This is an important skill!
+You don't have to memorize each function, you just need to be able to figure out how to get a reminder each time you use it.

+**Reminder!** Whenever you start typing in a function name, Excel will provide a helpful pop-up to show you how many inputs you'll need and what they are.
+For a more detailed description, go to the View menu (not the ribbon) and click Formula Builder, which will give you a sidebar with more info on what each argument is.

+### Combining row-based formulas

 We'll try this out by creating a (fake) URL for each show, using formulas, written all in a single column, formatted as​: www.netflix.com​ Slash, the name of the show in all lower case, with no spaces​.